Under Colorado law, mortgage fraud is a type of theft involving

 Once this sham sale is completed, the real buyer rents the property and pockets the rent payments.
 The fake buyer disappears as the real buyer discards the identity.
 The lender then has no one to pursue and has no choice but to foreclose on the property.

 This scheme is done by the seller who, after buying numerous low-value properties, offers to sell them to an investor.
-The seller says investor can expect to get rich quick as people rent the properties.
-The seller often convinces the investor that the properties are worth far more than their true value, and that the seller will find tenants for them that gives the investor a steady cash flow.
+The seller says investors can expect to get rich quickly as people rent the properties.
+The seller often convinces the investor that the properties are worth far more than their true value, and that the seller will find tenants for them that give the investor a steady cash flow.
 This usually involves a fraudulent appraisal.

 The seller then “chunks” the properties together and sells them to the investor well over their appraisal price.
 The seller then disappears without finding tenants for the properties, leaving the investor with a worthless and vacant property.